-Helen and Rose were so busy arguing that they didn’t even notice that Da’Quarius put his coat and boots on and left through the front door.
+Helen and Rose were so busy arguing, they didn’t even notice that Da’Quarius put his coat and boots on and left through the front door.

 Da’Quarius heard this noise all too often.
 Some white couple picked him up from the orphanage, took him in because they felt bad about his mangled hand, and eventually sent him packing when he got too real for them.
-It happened with the Spencers, it happened with the Petersons, it happened with the Smiths, and now it had happened with the Masters.
-The Masters had been the strangest family he had been set up with, but they still turned him away just like the others.
-For the first time, he felt something in his gut that he wasn’t familiar with as he faced being tejected by another family.
+It happened with the Spencers, it happened with the Petersons, it happened with the Smiths, and now it had happened with Rose and Helen.
+They had been the strangest family he had been set up with, but they still turned him away just like the others.
+For the first time, he felt something in his gut that he wasn’t familiar with as he faced being rejected by another family.

 “Hey!”
 Paulie yelled, looking up from his newspaper in a booth near the counter.
 “Tony, it’s little Da’Quarius, the little mook from last night that pulled his piece on me.
 Come out here and say hello!”

 “No,” Paulie said.
-“It’s his freakin’ muddah!
-A’ course it’s the kid, you bubble-head.
+“It’s his friggin’ muddah!
+Of course it’s the kid, you bubble-head.
 Get him a slice or two, will ya?
 Madon!”

 “I ain’t got money,” Da’Quarius said, his hands still in his jacket pocket.